What is digital analytics?

 That’s partially because every team in your organization affects user experiences on digital platforms.
 Here are some examples of the types of teams that can use digital experience analytics:

-• Ecommerce teams may use experience analytics to detect technical issues or bottlenecks on your site or app
+Teams may use a Ecommerce analytics platform to detect technical issues or bottlenecks on your site or app

 Since digital experience analytics can be applied to several different teams, it’s a good idea to understand it thoroughly and know how to practice it effectively.